r-grandorder/tri-hermes/en/pages/anastasia.md

 Then I'll make her tsaritza there!
 I'm not gonna give up!
 I'll NEVER give up!

 **Kadoc:**
 I know I can do what you've done!
-That and more! ! !
+That and more!!!

 ---